Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 • Tax and Social Security clearance records;

-• Receipt of payment of the application fee.
+• Receipt of payment of the Golden Visa application fee.

-The SEF will analyze your application and can agree or not to grant you a Golden Visa.
+AIMA will analyze your Golden Visa application and can agree or not to grant you a Golden Visa.
 If not accepted, you will not be refunded the analysis fee.

 Fees

-The fees related to Golden Visa are (as of January 2023):
+The fees related to the Golden Visa Program are (as of January 2024):

-This is, therefore, a somewhat complicated procedure that often requires professional legal advice.
-If you need help applying for a Golden Visa, do not hesitate to contact our team.
+This makes the procedure somewhat complex and often requires professional legal guidance.
+If you need assistance applying for a Golden Visa, don’t hesitate to contact our team.

 Golden Visa information

-The Golden Visa has always been highly successful in Portugal, surpassing 1,000 concessions for consecutive 5 years.
+The Golden Visa has always been highly successful in Portugal, surpassing thousands of concessions for consecutive 5 years.

-In the year 2014, Portugal granted incredible 1,526 authorizations, according to data provided by SEF.
+In the year 2014, Portugal granted an incredible 1,526 authorizations, according to data provided by AIMA (formerly SEF).

 The Golden Visa provided more than 5 billion euros for Portugal as revenues, becoming one of the most important Portuguese investment programs.

-Among the countries that most invested in the Portuguese Golden Visa, we have:
+Among the countries that most invested in the Portugal Golden Visa Program, we have:

 • China: 4,728 concessions;